Overview

 Buildings

-In the residential sector, final energy consumption is oscillating between 40 Mtoe and 43.5 Mtoe since 2000 (corrected for climate fluctuations).
-In 2021, space heating accounted for 68% of the sector’s consumption, electrical appliances for 16%, water heating for 10% and cooking for 5%.
-Energy consumption per m2 for space heating has decreased by 28% over the period (Figure 3).
-However, there has been a slowdown in energy efficiency progress for space heating, from 2% per year before 2014 to 0.8% until 2021.
-Electrical appliances and lighting consumption per dwelling recorded a 15% increase between 2000 and 2021, which can be explained by the increasing number of connected devices.
-In the meantime, energy consumption for all other uses stayed constant at around 0.22 toe/dw (see Figure 4).
+In the residential sector, final energy consumption reached its lowest level since 2000, likely impacted by the energy crisis.
+In 2022, space heating accounted for 69% of the sector’s consumption, electrical appliances for 16%, water heating for 10% and cooking for 5%.
+Energy consumption per m2 for space heating has decreased by 29% over the period (-1.5%/year).
+Besides, the consumption of electrical appliances and lighting per dwelling increased by 8% between 2000 and 2022.
+This can be attributed to the growing number connected devices per households.
+In the meantime, energy consumption for water heating, cooking and all other end-uses remained almost stable around 0.23 toe/dw between 2000 and 2021, while it dropped by 13% to 0.20 toe/dw in 2022.

 Source: ODYSSEE